TFLVerouden/aloha-housestyle/README.md

 When cloning this repository, take into account that it contains large (100+ MB) files.
 These will be rejected by Git, unless a tool like [Git Large File Storage](https://git-lfs.com/) is used.

+### Todo
+- More templates!
+- Add logos of other sponsors (and ask for permission to host logos in public repository?)
+- Improve findability of files
+- JPG/WebP option for online use of images?

 ## License and Use